-- 9. (1) Any person who renders any food injurious to health by- - (a) adding any article or substance to the food; - (b) using any article or substance as an ingredient in the preparation of the food; - (c) abstracting any constituent from the food; or - (d) subjecting the food to any other process or treatment, with intent that it shall be sold for human consumption, is guilty of an offence.
+- 9. It is an offence for a person to render any food injurious to health by- - (a) adding any article or substance to the food; - (b) using any article or substance as an ingredient in the preparation of the food; - (c) abstracting any constituent from the food; or - (d) subjecting the food to any other process or treatment, with intent that it shall be sold for human consumption.